Mr. Sterdley, make sure we don't lose that guy on line four.

 But if you think that the world was more unstable because there's only one superpower in relation to nuclear weapons, then you must not think much of the United States.

-So your question's a really good one.
+So your question is a really good one.

-Were we safer with two competing superpowers and mutually assured destruction, or are we safer with the Soviet Union having gone kaput, albeit rebuilding, and just one superpower.
+Were we safer with two competing superpowers and mutually assured destruction, or are we safer with the Soviet Union having gone kaput, albeit rebuilding, and just one superpower?

 How would you answer the question?